timhutton/sdl-canvas-wasm/readme.md

 Live demo: https://timhutton.github.io/sdl-canvas-wasm/

-See the compiled code on the [gh-pages branch](https://github.com/timhutton/sdl-canvas-wasm/tree/gh-pages).
+This branch has the compiled code present.
+See the source code alone on the [master branch](https://github.com/timhutton/sdl-canvas-wasm/tree/master).

 Build index.js and index.wasm with Emscripten: